m3steele/xm-labs-PostMan-APIs/README.md

 * All Api Call are available is JavaScript and JSON format.

 ## JavaScript Format
-JavaScript format uses Postman Pre-Request Scripts to build a json object that gets posted as raw body in application/json format.
+JavaScript format uses Postman Pre-Request Scripts to build a json object and save it into a Postman environment variable {{data}}.
+This gets posted as raw body in application/json format.

 The JavaScript formatted request allow you to add your own code and customize the api as required.